-Other Amazon reviewers gave this backpack 4.9 stars.
+Other Amazon reviewers gave the Deuter ACT Lite Women’s 4.9 stars.

 Women’s torsos tend to be a little shorter than men’s, and this Deuter backpack takes that into consideration.
 It’s pretty easy to customize it to fit your needs.
 And the straps have an ‘S’ shape to compliment the female build.
 Deuter did a great job with implementing adjustability into this backpack.

 But I ordered a small backpack and found the hip belt to be larger than expected.
 I have to cinch it almost all the way down to the buckles, which leaves me with a ton of extra webbing.
 While the extra webbing isn’t really a manufacturing flaw, I’ll personally probably either cut them shorter or find a way to rig them out of my way.
 Because otherwise, they dangle down to my knees.

 Should I opt for a women’s backpack over a unisex backpack?

 Before discovering Deuter Aircontact Lite, I always wore unisex backpacks.
 I figured that making “women’s specific” backpacks is just a marketing scheme.
 But I actually think that buying a women’s specific backpack makes a difference.
 While ultimately, your gear doesn’t generally determine whether or not you complete your expedition, it can certainly make your trip more comfortable.